Skip to Content

 Eggs contribute a number of important purposes when baking.
 They are used many times to bind the other ingredients together to make one cohesive unit rather than a bowl full of random items.

 In many recipes, especially brownies, eggs are used to add moisture to a recipe.
-If a recipe doesn’t have enough moisture it can turn out to be a crumbly, dry mess.

 While there are products on the market that are packaged and marketed as egg replacers, there are also many items you may already have at home that you can use as a substitute for eggs when making brownies.